canonical/grafana-k8s-operator/README.md

 Grafana allows you to query, visualize, alert on, and visualize metrics from mixed datasources in configurable dashboards for observability.
-This repository contains a [Juju](https://jaas.ai/) Charm for deploying the visualization component of Grafana in a Kuberenetes cluster.
+This repository contains a [Juju](https://jaas.ai/) Charm for deploying the visualization component of Grafana in a Kubernetes cluster.

 The grafana-k8s charm provides an interface which can ingest data from a wide array of data sources, with Prometheus as a common input, then presents that data on configurable dashboards.